 5.2 Frequency deviation

+The percentage of samples exceeding 77 kHz (c.f.
+Section 4) has to be indicated.

 To provide more information the deviation is better represented by histograms and as a function of time rather than only displaying the highest value in a “Max Hold” mode over a certain period of time.
 Histograms of frequency deviation are processed as follows:

-a) obtain N peak hold values of the deviation each taken during a measuring time of 50 ms. The measuring time has influence on the distribution plot and hence must be standardized in order to ensure repeatability.
-The 50 ms ensures that the peak values of the deviation are captured even at modulating frequencies as low as 20 Hz;

-b) divide the range of frequency deviation of interest (i.e. 150 kHz) into the desired resolution (for example 1 kHz) to give the number of bins (in this case 150 bins);
+a) divide the range of frequency deviation of interest (i.e. 150 kHz) into the desired resolution (for example 1 kHz) to give the number of bins (in this case 150 bins);

-c) for each bin, count the number of samples which have a value within the bin.
-The result is a distribution plot of the deviation as shown in Fig. 5;
+b) for each bin, count the number of samples which have a value within the bin.
+The result is a distribution plot of the deviation (Histogram) as shown in Fig. 5;

-d) add counts in each bin from left to right and normalize by N. The result is a plot of the accumulated distribution as shown in Fig. 6 which starts with a probability of 100% from the left side and will finish with a probability of 0% at the right side;
+c) for each bin x, add counts from bin 0 to bin x and normalize by N. The result is a plot of the accumulated distribution as shown in Fig. 6 which starts with a probability of 100% from the left side and will finish with a probability of 0% at the right side;

-e) The measuring time has influence on the distribution plot and hence must be standardized in order to ensure repeatability.
-The 50 ms ensures that the peak values of the deviation are captured even at modulating frequencies as low as 20 Hzadditionally the N peak hold values of the frequency deviation shall be presented as a function of time during the measurement interval.
+d) additionally, obtain N peak hold values during the observation time of the deviation each taken during an integration time of at least 50ms.
+The 50 ms ensures that the peak values of the deviation are captured even at modulating frequencies as low as 20 Hz.
+A practical value for the integration time may be 1 s.

+e) the N peak hold values of the frequency deviation shall be presented as a function of time during the measurement interval as in Figure 7.

 FIGURE 5

-Distribution plot of deviation
+Distribution plot of deviation (Histogram)